-There will be two exams during the semester that will be written exams given during class.
-These will correspond to the final exams for Math 1215X and Math 1215Y respectively.
+There will be two exams during the semester.
+These will correspond to the final exams for Math 1215X and Math 1215Y, respectively.
 Each is worth 100 points.
-If you are ill or an unexpected event happens, and you cannot make it to the exam, you have one week to make it up.
+If you are ill or an unexpected event happens and you cannot make it to the exam, you have one week to make it up.
+I will distribute the procedure for taking the exam before each exam.